 Cash Sweeps.
-MSSB will, as your custodian, effect "sweep" transactions of uninvested cash and allocations to cash, if any, in your account into:
+MSSB will, as your custodian, effect "sweep" transactions of uninvested cash and allocations to cash, if any, in your account, into:

-- interest-bearing bank deposit accounts established under the Bank Deposit Program ("BDP") at banks affiliated with MSSB (collectively, the "Sweep Banks") or - money market mutual funds.
-These money market funds are managed by Morgan Stanley Investment Management Inc. or another MSSB affiliate.
+- Interest bearing bank deposit accounts established under the Bank Deposit Program at banks affiliated with MSSB (collectively "Sweep Banks") or

+Money market mutual funds.
+These money market funds may be managed by Morgan Stanley Investment Management Inc. or another MSSB affiliate.

-The Sweep Banks are currently Morgan Stanley Bank, N.A. and/or Morgan Stanley Private Bank, National Association.
+The Sweep Banks are currently Morgan Stanley bank, N.A. and/or Morgan Stanley Private Bank, national Association.

 If you do not select a Sweep Investment when you open your account, your Sweep Investment will be BDP if you are eligible.
-(Item 4.C)
+(Item 4.c).